verifythis/verifythis.github.io/_posts/2019-09-10-implementations.md

 author: weigl
 ---

-In the mean time, two different implementations was created of the key-server.
+In the mean time, two different implementations were created of the key-server.

 Gidon Ernst created a Scala version: